Existence of Schrodinger Evolution with Absorbing Boundary Condition: Introduction

-Among other things, in this paper we deduce from the Hille-Yosida theorem \cite{Yos48,Hil48,EN00,wikiHY} that \eqref{Schr} and \eqref{bc} define a unique, autonomous time evolution for $\psi$, provided $\kappa>0$, see Theorem~\ref{thm:S} below.
-(If $\kappa<0$ then the boundary condition \eqref{bc} is not absorbing but emitting, that is, there is a current coming out of the boundary; we leave open whether for some $\R$ the time evolution with $\kappa<0$ might still be well defined; if it is, then $\|\psi_t\|$ will be an increasing function of $t$.
-For $\kappa=0$ the boundary condition is a Neumann boundary condition and thus reflecting.
-We focus here on $\kappa>0$.)
+Among other things, in this paper we deduce from the Lumer-Phillips theorem \cite{P59,LP61,EN00} that \eqref{Schr} and \eqref{bc} define a unique, autonomous time evolution for $\psi$, provided $\kappa(\vx)\geq 0$, see Theorem~\ref{thm:S} below.
+(If $\kappa(\vx)<0$ then the boundary condition \eqref{bc} is not absorbing but emitting, that is, there is a current coming out of the boundary; in this case, we would not expect a unique autonomous time evolution of $\psi$ to exist.
+For boundary points $\vx$ with $\kappa(\vx)=0$ the boundary condition is a Neumann boundary condition and thus reflecting.)

-As we will explain, it follows further that for $\kappa>0$, the probability distribution given by \eqref{probnjR} and \eqref{Zinfty} is well defined for every $\psi_0\in L^2(\R,\CCC)$, and can be expressed in terms of a POVM (positive-operator-valued measure).
-We also extend these results to the Dirac equation (Theorem~\ref{thm:D}).
+As we will explain, it follows further that if $\kappa(\vx) \geq 0$ everywhere, then the probability distribution given by \eqref{probnjR} and \eqref{Zinfty} can be defined for every $\psi_0\in L^2(\R,\CCC)$, and can be expressed in terms of a POVM (positive-operator-valued measure).
+Also, we treat not only dimension 3, but directly the obvious generalization to any dimension $d\in\NNN$.